VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 * `breakindent`

-Preserve the indentation of virtual line.
-A virtual line are the ones only visible when `wrap` is enabled.
+Preserve the indentation of a virtual line.
+A "virtual line" are the ones only visible when `wrap` is enabled.

 ```lua
 vim.opt.breakindent = true